Street fighting: Biological

 It is theorized that certain biological features of the Homo lineage have evolved over time as a means to mitigate injury from hand-to-hand combat.
 Facial robusticity, which includes traits such as jaw adductor muscle strength and brow ridge size, may offer a protective effect against combat.
 The jaw adductors (the masseter and the temporalis) stretch as a means to absorb energy from the punch in order to reduce the likelihood of jaw dislocation and prevent fracture.
 The postcanine teeth may have evolved to be larger and thicker so as to allow the energy from the punch to be transferred from the jaw to the skull.
 Additionally, the proportion of the human hands have evolved in a way that allows for the formation of a fist, something that was not possible in pre-Homo species.

 Physical and mental health

 The consequences of street fighting are undeniably dangerous and critical, and street fighters are exposed to short-term and long-term physical health issues.
 Such poor health includes temporary and permanent disabilities, fractures, partial body part losses, severe injuries, or death.
 For instance, the face, other parts of the head and neck, and the thorax are the most targeted parts in the body, which account for 83%, 4% and 2% of fractures, respectively, amongst all injuries.
 In addition to damaging physical health, street fighting can also result in mental illness, such as post-traumatic stress disorder, substance abuse and depression.
-Extreme feelings of guilt experienced by some perpetrators in the aftermath of a violent event may lead to suicide.

-Not only does the involvement in street fights affect the participants, it also collaterally influences the participants' family members and friends, especially small children.
 Traumatic exposure in small children to such negative experience often leads to post-traumatic stress reactions, such as fear, sadness, numbness, timidity, moodiness, eating disorders, difficulty sleeping, or nightmares.
-Adults have the high probability of coping with trauma, even when they do not sustain direct injuries, leading to increases in preterm birth, mortality rate, and communal trauma.